mothership-gmbh/nuxt-shopware-caching/README.md

 </script>
 ```
 The module will then aggregate all cache tags on the page and attach them
-- in a comma-separated list to the HTTP response as a `X-Cache-Tags`-header
+- in a comma-separated list to the HTTP response as a `X-Cache-Tags`-header (default configuration)
 - in a space-separated list to the HTTP response as a `xkey`-header (if you provided the option in your nuxt config).

 Example HTTP-Response headers: